4PointSolutions/FluentFormsAPI/fluentforms/README.md

 }
 ```

+## Architecture

+This project consists of several sub-projects with each subproject representing a layer in the architecture (i.e. each layer depends on the layers beneath it).

+Here is an overview of the layers:
+* _FluentForms API_  – This is a wrapper around the Adobe Document Services APIs.
+It provides a fluent interface (which reduces the code required to use Adobe APIs and improves readability) and additional validations that the Adobe APIs do not.
+It is deployed as a bundle on an AEM instance.
+* _FluentForms REST Services_  – This is layered on top of the  _FluentForms API_  and it makes the Adobe APIs available as REST service endpoints.
+It is deployed as a bundle on the AEM instance as well.
+* _FluentForms REST Services client_  – This is a client-side API that wraps calls to the  _FluentForms REST Services_ .
+You include this as a dependency in your Java application.
+Your Java application then makes API calls and this layer turns them into REST calls to the AEM server running the  _FluentForms REST Services_ .

+Client code that utilizes this project can access whatever layer is appropriate for their needs, for example, a .NET shop might write .NET code that makes REST calls to the  _FluentForms REST Services_  layer directly, bypassing the Java client code.
+Likewise a user with OSGi experience might choose to leverage just the  _FluentForms API_  in an OSGi Java bundle in order to make the calls to AEM more concise.

 ## API Implementation Status

 The AEM Forms API consists of a series of smaller APIs that are targeted at specific functions.
 The plan is to eventually support the entire AEM Forms API.
 This section outlines the progress towards that goal.
+Each column is part of one of the architectural layers (above).
+The first two columns are part of the first layer and each of the other two columns represents components within the last two layers outlined above.

 | AEM Forms API | Fluent API Implemented | Servlet Implemented | Client side adapter implemented |
 | ------------- | ---------------------- | ------------------- | ------------------------------- |